-Another example - range specified as [5,10,2] will run test with given values 5, 7, 9 - so there will be created 3 sequences additionally for purpose of this range.
-If user will provide two ranges in separated parameters within single sequence, application will combine them, using Cartesian product operation.
+Another example - range specified as [5,10,2] will run test with given values "5;7;9".
+If user puts two ranges for the same input argument and in the same sequence, application will combine them, using Cartesian product operation.
 It is also possible to have range with a negative step.
-This requires putting a bigger value as a minimum parameter than maximum parameter (e.g. [15, 2, -3] or [-5, -1, 1]).
-As shown on Figure 34, after execution of this test, its result will passed (the received return value is 2 for S1 and 4 for S2, so it passes both conditions).
+This requires putting a bigger value as a minimum parameter than maximum parameter (e.g. [15, 2, -3]).